ricecreamdude/data-structures-and-algorithms/challenges/for_each/README.md

 # Array.forEach

-THIS IS A CODE FELLOWS ASSIGNMENT THAT I AM INSTALLING TO HELP WITH GRADING
+THIS IS A CODE FELLOWS ASSIGNMENT THAT I AM INSTALLING TO HELP WITH GRADING.

 ## Overview
 `Array.forEach` allows you to iterate through an array.
 Where a normal `for` loop is "iterative", forEach is more declarative or functional in nature.